JetBrains/jetbrains_guide/sites/intellij-guide/contents/tips/inline-method/index.md

   url: https://youtu.be/wSuqsDyX2nc
 leadin: |
   Press **⌥⌘N** (macOS), or **Ctrl+Alt+N** (Windows/Linux), to inline a method.

-  **Pro tip:**

-  You can inline methods, variables, fields and constants with the same shortcut.
+  You can inline methods, variables, fields, and constants with the same shortcut.

 ---